 Adrian champions Chicago, America’s second city that’s the home of Barack Obama

-Readers might remember that Chicago is one of my favourite US places to visit.
+Readers might remember that Chicago is one of my favorite US places to visit.
 But In January?
 It’s bitterly cold and the wind shows no mercy in attacking you head-on.
-In fact if the wind makes your eyes water, by the time they’ve rolled down your cheeks they can have formed into ice.
+In fact, if the wind makes your eyes water, by the time they’ve rolled down your cheeks they can have formed into ice.
 So why go there?